sivann/kafkatop/README.md

 ![kafkatop screenshot](https://raw.githubusercontent.com/sivann/kafkatop/refs/heads/master/images/kafkatop-main.png)
 *Anonymized topics and groups*

-## About version 2.x (GO rewrite)
+## About version 2.x

 All version 1.x releases were python-based and distributed as a PEX binary.
-But as it relied on confluent's kafka which in turn depended on librdkafka it became hard to maintain it for older EOL OS (like CentOS7) where this library is no longer maintained upstream.
+But as they relied on confluent-kafka which in turn depended on librdkafka it became hard to maintain it for older EOL OS (like CentOS7) where this library is no longer maintained upstream.

 The new Go rewrite has feature-parity and several additional features; it will be the one receiving updates from now on.
 The binaries are static, and it utilizes franz-kafka under the hood which has no CGO dependencies, so it should be compatible with older libc systems.